To,

 3. Mr. Deepak Lalchand Nichani | Member |

-Further, Mr. Rajeev Hemant Kharbanda and Mr. Praful Sopan Hande, Independent directors of the Company resigned with effect from 01st April, 2024 due to completion of second term as Independent Director.
+Further, Mr. Rajeev Hemant Kharbanda and Mr. Praful Sopan Hande, Independent directors of the Company, resigned with effect from 01st April, 2024, due to completion of their second term as Independent Directors.

-The attendance of the members of the Stakeholders Relationship Committee Financial Year 2023-2024 is stated herewith:
+The attendance of the members of the Stakeholders Relationship Committee, Financial Year 2024-2025, is stated herewith:

 2. Mr. Vishal Sudhir Kampani | Member | 1 |

-Mr. Rajeev Kharbanda, Chairman of the Stakeholders Relationship Committee was present at the last Annual General Meeting of the Company held on September 30, 2023.
+Mr. Vishal Chamanlal Gupta, Chairman of the Stakeholders Relationship Committee was present at the last Annual General Meeting of the Company held on September 30, 2024.
 Mr. Mustafa Badami, Company Secretary & Compliance Officer of the Company acts as the Secretary to the Committee.

 The scope of the Committee includes the following: